-This group also directly advises AHDB on R&D needs.
+The ASG currently directly advises AHDB on R&D needs.
 The Import Substitution study which identified a £300 million opportunity for UK growers came from this group in 2012.
-Plant health is currently a big topic of discussion for this group and they have regularly driven and shaped HTA lobbying in this area.
+Plant health is currently a big topic of discussion for the ASG and they have regularly driven and shaped HTA lobbying in this area.
 A recent success being to influence the draft EU regulations to include grower compensation packages and to cover internet traders.
 The group also tries to engage the industry with government agencies leading on major public procurement projects such as HS2.

-This group has also had a strong influence on the Ornamental industry Roundtable Action Plan, creating asks for a green infrastructure evaluation toolkit and better engagement with the industry in the public procurement process.
+The ASG has also had a strong influence on the Ornamental Industry Roundtable Action Plan, creating asks for a green infrastructure evaluation toolkit and better engagement with the industry in the public procurement process.

-This vibrant grower group specialises in the supply of plants to retail, from big chain to small independent.
-They meet two or three times a year to network, raise issues progress business growth and development.
-This group created National Plant Show which has grown into one of the most successful and productive UK trade shows.
-And this group started the Selling Plants Profitably brochure and Plantarea Manager training programme.
-Improving plant marketing and selling skills are core interests of this group.
+This grower group specialises in the supply of plants to retail, from big chain garden centres, supermarkets and DIY stores to small independents.
+They meet two or three times a year to network, raise issues, progress business growth and development.
+The RSG created the HTA National Plant Show which has grown into one of the most successful and productive UK trade shows.
+This group also started the Selling Plants Profitably brochure and Plantarea Manager training programme.
+Improving plant marketing and selling skills are core interests of the RSG.

-In summer 2016, the HTA drew together key industry figures form this group and from the retail management and manufacturers committees to hold a Joint Meeting which started an industry think tank process looking to the future of plant and garden retailing.
+In summer 2016, the HTA drew together key industry figures from this group and from the retail management and manufacturers committees to hold a joint meeting which started an industry think tank process looking to the future of plant and garden retailing.